 The Afghanistan project 'design[ed] its own [texting] curriculum, customized to meet the singular needs, challenges, and opportunities of rural Afghanistan', and 'complemented the existing literacy instruction in the Fast-track Literacy Curriculum offered at AIL Learning Centres throughout Afghanistan which provide nine-month literacy courses that allow students to move from one level to the next if they pass a test at the end of the course'.
-In the mobile phone texting component, the AIL literacy material was covered 'in four months by the project, providing mobile literacy resources that were used to reinforce fast-track classroom engagement aiming to decrease the length of the course through the introduction of constant and engaging mobile component.'177
+In the mobile phone texting component, the AIL literacy resources that were used to reinforce fast-track classroom engagement aiming to decrease the length of the course through the introduction of constant and engaging mobile component.'